notkoyo/koko-bot/README.md

 }
 ```

-5. Start the bot in the terminal.
+5. Start the bot in the terminal
 ```bash
 npm run start:dev
 ```

 ##### Commands

-- Ping the bot to check for a valid connection.
+- Ping the bot to check for a valid connection
 ```diff
 /ping
 ```

-- Initalize a lobby: Creates parent category and all channels as children.
+- Initalize a lobby: Creates parent category and all channels as children
 ```diff
 /initlobby
 ```

-- Creates randomized teams and randomly assign 10 players into two teams (Attacker/Defender).
+- Creates randomized teams and randomly assign 10 players into two teams (Attacker/Defender)
 ```diff
 /maketeams
 ```

-- Move all players within Attacker/Defender channels back to the waiting room channel.
+- Move all players within Attacker/Defender channels back to the waiting room channel
 ```diff
 /movetowait
 ```

-- Delete the entire lobby from the Discord server.
+- Delete the entire lobby from the Discord server
 ```diff
 /rmlobby
 ```